Reference 06 — User data packing into the graph¶

 // The children vector is updated; entries after K shift by one.

-// No bytes copied unless you re-encode.
+// No bytes copied unless the TLV is re-encoded.

 Serialize¶